mkbansal0588/AZDevops/modules/module01.md

 - Release branch: Builds the code, releases it to the acceptance and after approval to production environments
 - Pull request: Continuous Delivery is not needed, therefore the code building happens

-## 6. Introduction to Azure Pipelines

-## 7. Agent Pools

 ## 🧑‍💼 To-Do Activities

 - Exercise 1: Rename the repository and give it a meaningful name.
 - Exercise 2: Since main/master branch is single source of truth, secure the branch. ( Hint - Read about security policies )
-- Exercise 3: Tried making modification to readme file in main/master branch.
-Please try it prior to and after the exercise 3.
+- Exercise 3: Try making modification to readme file in main/master branch.
+Try it prior to and after the exercise # 2.
 - Exercise 4: Create a feature/topic branch, make some modifications and tried merging the changes to main/master branching using a pull request.

 ## :tada: Summary